HOW TO MAKE KANDA BATATA POHA?

 - Add the parched rice now and mix thoroughly.

-- Sprinkle 1 tablespoon of water and add the peanuts to this.
+- Sprinkle 1 tbsp of water and add the peanuts to this.
 Mix again.

 - Cook further for 30 secs.